This website uses cookies

 Treaties between the United States and individual tribes, congressional statutes, executive orders, regulations, court decisions, and even the United States Constitution all provide source material for the greater body of federal Indian law, and issues within this field often involve elements of myriad other areas of law, including administrative, constitutional, property, criminal, contracts, civil procedure, environmental, water, and corporate laws.

-Students in the Federal Indian Law Practicum experience a broad array of lawyering skills in a highly-collaborative environment, as this practicum is also taught at, and includes students from, Yale Law School.
+Students in the Federal Indian Law Practicum experience a broad array of lawyering skills in a highly-collaborative environment.
 Work in the practicum often involves litigation, and students generally have the opportunity to meet with the clients face-to-face at least once each semester, though this does require off-premises travel.
 This practicum is writing-intensive, and students are expected to produce high-quality legal documents.

 Student work may involve any of the following areas: